Equations and Formulas

 Changing the Subject

-One of the very powerful things that Algebra can do is to "rearrange" a formula so that another variable is the subject.
+A very powerful thing that Algebra can do is to "rearrange" a formula so that another variable is the subject.

-Rearrange the volume of a box formula (V = hwl) so that the width is the subject:
+Example: Rearrange the volume of a box formula (V = lwh) so that the width is the subject

-So now if you have a box with a length of 2m, a height of 2m and a volume of 12m3, you can calculate its width:
+So now when we want a box with a volume of 12, a length of 2, and a height of 2, we can calculate its width: